 WHO CHOOSES THE ELECTORS?

 State Republican and Democratic party officials choose theirs.
-Independent candidates — and Roseanne — choose theirs themselves.
+Independent candidates — and Giant Meteor — choose theirs themselves.
 The electors can be pretty much anyone other than a member of Congress or a federal employee; they can sometimes be seen wearing stupid hats and 87 campaign pins while whooping and hollering at party conventions.

 WAIT, WHAT THE HELL DO THE ELECTORS DO AGAIN?